 - 1. The Division grants state funds to assist historic preservation activities authorized by Section 267.0617, F.S. - 2.
 State funds consist of funds which have been appropriated by the Florida Legislature, made available from dedicated sources, or contributed from any other public or private source. - 3.
 State funds shall be used for historic preservation work approved by the Division and consistant with the applicable Preservation Standards of the Secretary of the Interior and Chapter 267 of the Florida Statutes. - 4.
-Federal funds for historic preservation grants-in-aid are apportioned annually to the State of Florida by the U.S. Department of the Interior, pursuant to the National Historic Preservation Act.
-These federal funds shall be used for Certified Local Government grants for Survey, Planning, and National Register Nomination projects. - 5.
-The use of federal funds provided by the U.S. Department of the Interior for Small Matching Grants is subject to the policies, procedures, and guidelines set forth by that agency in the July 2007 edition of the Historic Preservation Fund Grants Manual, incorporated by reference, and to any special conditions required by the U.S. Department of the Interior in apportioning monies to the State of Florida from which such projects will be funded.
-The federal Historic Preservation Fund Grants Manual is available online at http://www.nps.gov/preservation-grants/HPF Manual.pdf. - 6.
-To be eligible to apply to the Division for grant funding, an Organization must be a public entity governed by a county, municipality, school district, community college, college, university, or an agency of state government; or a Non-profit Organization.
+To be eligible to apply to the Division for grant funding, an Applicant Organization must be a public entity governed by a county, municipality, school district, community college, college, university, or an agency of state government; or a Non-profit Organization.
+For Museum Exhibit projects, Applicant Organizations must be a governmental or non-profit Florida history museum established permanently in Florida, promoting and encouraging knowledge and appreciation of Florida history through the collection, presentation, exhibition, and interpretation of artifacts and other historical items related to